cyspath/wikipedia_events_crawler/README.md

 * a spider to fetch web pages
 * a parser to parse out necessary data
 * database with indexes on date
+* very basic and minimal bootstrap styling
+* frontend with react components

 Future todos:
 * refactor / combine method in parser
 * clean up summary text and put in clean format
 * implement spec for the services
 * bulk db import for simultaneous creation
-* to save time only did one root component, could use more modularization
+* to save time only did one root component, could use more modularization, react router, etc

 # Rails Interview Project